vistadataproject/vistadataproject.github.io/vam/build1/demo/index.md

 ![RM Post Logon](images/RM_3_5TAB_LIST_HIGHUSERINFO.png)

-Before patient selection, CPRS has sent five pages of RPCs, some handled in _Demo VISTA_, others - those bolded - dispatched to the _VICS Server_. _ORWU DT_ was sent more than once by CPRS - CPRS asks for the date and time many many times ...
+Before patient selection, CPRS has sent five pages of RPCs, some handled in _VISTA_, others - those bolded - dispatched to the _VICS Server_. _ORWU DT_ was sent more than once by CPRS - CPRS asks for the date and time many many times ...

 ![RM_O_ORWU_DT](images/RM_O_ORWU_DT.png)